Planning Your Upgrade

 Upgrade Path

-Planning your upgrade path is especially important for large deployments, multi-hop upgrades, and situations where you need to coordinate chassis, hosting environment or other upgrades.
+Planning your upgrade path is especially important for large deployments, high availability/clustering, multi-hop upgrades, and situations where you need to coordinate chassis, hosting environment or other upgrades.

 Supported Direct Upgrades

 This table shows the supported direct upgrades for threat defense software.
-Note that although you can upgrade directly to major and maintenance releases, patches change the fourth digit only.
+Note that although you can upgrade directly to maintenance (third-digit) releases, patches change the fourth digit only.
 You cannot upgrade directly to a patch from a previous major or maintenance release.

 For the Firepower 4100/9300, the table also lists companion FXOS versions.
 If a chassis upgrade is required, threat defense upgrade is blocked.
 In most cases we recommend the latest build in each version; for minimum builds see the Cisco Secure Firewall Threat Defense Compatibility Guide.